pfalli/So_Long/README.md

 ## Running the Game

-To run the game, use the following command:
+To run the game, use the following command:  ./so_long ""map/ one of the maps inside the map directory"
 ```sh
 ./so_long map/valid1.ber